diarrabak/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page AJAX-based Twitter clone that uses JQuery, HTML5, CSS3 and SASS designed to make students skills in frontend of website.
+Tweeter is a simple, single-page AJAX-based Twitter clone that uses JQuery, HTML5, CSS3 and SASS helping students gain important skills in frontend of website.

 ## Getting Started